 Used when completing a reverse exchange, an Exchange Accommodation Titleholder (EAT) is an unrelated party who holds legal title to either

-Under IRC Section 1031, an exchanger or taxpayer executing a delayed exchange has 180 calendar days from the closing date of the sale
+Exchange period, under IRC Section 1031, is when an exchanger or taxpayer executing a delayed exchange has 180 calendar days from the closing date of the sale

 A planned approach to liquidating one’s position in an asset, investment, or venture in hopes of minimizing loss or maximizing gain.
 Exit strategies may be executed when an investment has stopped being profitable, or has met its objective.
 Other factors that may contribute to an exit include a change in market conditions or legal reasons.

-As stated in a commercial lease, an expense stop marks the extent of operating expenses and taxes a landlord will be responsible for on a tenant-filled property.
+Expense stops, as stated in a commercial lease, mark the extent of operating expenses and taxes a landlord will be responsible for on a tenant-filled property.
 All expenses past this threshold will be held liable by the active tenant.

 The interest rate at which banks lend reserve balances to each other on an overnight basis.
 Depository institutions are required by law to maintain a certain percentage of their customer’s money in reserves, causing banks to lend money back and forth to maintain an acceptable level of cash on hand.
 Banks will try to stay as close to the minimum reserve limit as possible, as excess reserves earn a rate of return of zero and can lose value over time due to inflation.